Szymon-Glinka/skillsComp-finals/README.md

   <img alt="GitHub code size in bytes" src="https://img.shields.io/github/languages/code-size/Szymon-Glinka/skillsComp">
 </p>

-# totally not suspicious github repo
+# Totally not suspicious github repo
+Used by Maciek, Kacper and Szymon for finals of skillscomp to store usefull links.
+Also used by Szymon to store solutions for final tasks